jb753/turbigen/doc/meanline.rst

 Some notes on implementing the `forward()` method:

-* Retain generality of the working fluid by using the set property methods of the `Fluid` class, as in the example above.
+* Retain generality of the working fluid by using the set property methods of the :ref:`state` class, as in the example above.
 This is preferable to hard-coding calculations assuming a specific equation of state such as ideal gas.
 * Specify aerodynamic design variables instead of geometric ones, e.g.